peterhinch/micropython-async/v3/docs/TUTORIAL.md

  * `trigger` No args.
 The barrier records that the coro has passed the critical point.
 Returns "immediately".

 The callback can be a function or a coro.
-In most applications a function will be used as this can be guaranteed to run to completion beore the barrier is released.
+Typically a function will be used; it must run to completion beore the barrier is released.
+A coro will be promoted to a `Task` and run asynchronously.

 Participant coros issue `await my_barrier` whereupon execution pauses until all other participants are also waiting on it.
 At this point any callback will run